AdobeDocs/commerce-frontend-core/src/pages/guide/css/theme-ui-lib.md

 ## Your custom variables

-When naming custom variables, please follow the [Magento naming convention for the Less variables](https://developer.adobe.com/commerce/php/coding-standards/less/#naming).
+When naming custom variables, please follow the [naming convention for the Less variables](https://developer.adobe.com/commerce/php/coding-standards/less/#naming).

 ## Using mixins